-32. Commissioners will continue to explore opportunities to embed further multidisciplinary, pre and post assessment support for children and young people presenting with traits of Autism.
-The Hampshire and Isle of Wight ASC Transformation Group, attended by system wide partners and families will monitor the effectiveness of the current services as well as assessment waiting times and report progress to the Hampshire, Southampton and Isle of Wight CCG Complex Care and Autism Board.
+- 32. Commissioners will continue to explore opportunities to embed further multidisciplinary panels and pre and post assessment support for children and young people presenting with traits of Autism.
+The Hampshire and Isle of Wight ASC Transformation Group, attended by system wide partners and families will monitor the effectiveness of the current services as well as assessment waiting times and report progress to the Hampshire, Southampton and Isle of Wight CCG Complex Care and Autism Board. - 33.
+Commissioners are working with Portsmouth colleagues and commissioners to understand their "ND Pathway" to ensure that there is equity across the Hampshire and Isle of Wight ICS.